347035

 • Completion of non-formulary request process

-• Participate and provide input in the development and application of policies, procedures, clinical care plans, guidelines, order sets, interdisciplinary standards of care and protocols involving medication use
+• Participate and provide input in developing and applying policies, procedures, clinical care plans, guidelines, order sets, interdisciplinary standards of care, and protocols involving medication use.

 • ICU or Emergency Department pharmacists respond to all Code 4 emergencies